Alonso-del-Arte/blackjack/GameRules.md

 For example, you wager $100 on a hand and the dealer gives you an Ace and a Queen, that's natural blackjack and the dealer should pay you $150.

+The suits of the cards only matter to the extent that blackjack is played with the same kind of cards used for most variants of poker.
+A natural blackjack with cards of the same suit wins just as much as a natural blackjack with two cards of two different suits.

 It's not possible to go bust from the first two cards.
 Most likely no player has a natural blackjack at this point, so they must decide either to get more cards